 Evading a police officer is a serious crime in California.
 If convicted, you will face a period of incarceration, stiff fines, and a criminal record.
-However, people are often charged with evading a police officer when they didn’t even know they were being pursued or ordered to pull over.
+However, people are often charged with evading a police officer when they did not know they were being pursued or ordered to pull over.
 When this is the case, you are not guilty of evading under California law.

 The criminal defense attorneys at The Law Offices of Bryan R. Kazarian know all of the defenses to an evading charge and will employ them in defense of your freedom and future.
-If you have been charged with evading a peace officer in California, call an experienced California defense attorney at 855-918-4253 to arrange an initial free consultation.
+If you have been charged with evading a peace officer in California, call an experienced California defense attorney at 855-918-4253 to arrange a consultation.

 California Vehicle Code 2800.1

 Under CVC 2800.1, evading a peace officer, also simply referred to as “evading”, can be explained as willfully fleeing or attempting to evade a police officer who is trying to pull you over in your motor vehicle.
 This could arise, for example, because you did not pull over quick enough, or as a result of a high-speed chase.

 Under CVC 2800.1(a), to be convicted of evading a peace officer, the state has to prove beyond a reasonable doubt that:

 - You were operating a motor vehicle; and